Warm End to the Week with Rain Arriving

 Cooler with rain for some areas this weekend

-Clouds continue to increase late tonight from the west to the east.
 A cool front moved through Thursday and brought slightly cooler temperatures north, but more notably - lower dewpoints.
-That means we will be less muggy overnight and for the last day of the week!
-Temperatures by morning fall into the 50s and low 60s.
+This morning we are seeing some muggy conditions with high humidity and some scattered fog for areas near the Northern Minnesota area.
+Clouds continue to increase late this morning.

 By the end of the work week, temperatures will still be a bit above average in the 80s to near 90.
 It will be partly to mostly cloudy with less humidity.
 Showers and a few rumbles of thunder will start to move into southeastern ND later into the afternoon and evening, becoming more persistent late.